Coffee doesn't just give you an energy boost, it can help to give your plants a boost too!

 By using coffee grounds as a fertilizer, it will help to release nutrients like nitrogen while also enhancing the soil’s acidity.
 This, in turn, will help with boosting soil fertility in the long run.

-Having coffee grounds as a fertilizer can help with attracting microbes along and worms.
-These beneficial microbes and worms will boost soil fertility as they help to break down and eventually convert organic waste into nutrients.
+Using coffee grounds as a fertilizer can help with attracting microbes along and worms.
+These beneficial microbes and worms will create a compost tea, which boosts soil fertility as they help to break down and eventually convert organic waste into nutrients.

 Coffee grounds can also help with absorbing heavy metals that are in the soil - preventing harm to the plant.